mihiarc/forest-rents/README.md

-# Forest Land Rents Dataset
+# Timber Prices Dataset

-County-level net returns for timberland across the contiguous United States.
+Stumpage price data collection for US timberland across the contiguous United States.

 ## Overview

-This project estimates forest land rents using the Ricardian framework from Mihiar & Lewis (2021), updating the methodology with modern data sources.
+This project collects and standardizes timber stumpage price data from 18+ state and federal sources to build a unified national dataset for economic analysis.

 ### Theoretical Foundation